vedrakholia32/Code_sense_/README.md

 1. Install the extension from the marketplace or clone this repo and run it locally.
 2. Select an error message or copy an error from your terminal.
-3. Click the “Explain Error” button on the status bar or run the `ErrorSense: Explain Error` command.
+3. Click the “Explain Code button on the status bar or run the `ErrorSense: Explain Code` command.
 4. See the explanation appear in the side panel.

 ---

 ## 🌐 Using the Web Version

-You can also use the same ErrorSense AI backend via a web interface or API:
+You can also use the same ErrorSense AI via a web interface:

 - Visit the deployed web app at: https://code-sense-nu.vercel.app/
-- Send error messages or code snippets to the API endpoint for explanations
+- Send code snippets to the API endpoint for explanations
-- Integrate the API in your own projects or webpages

 ---